deliciousbrains/mergebot-schema-generator/README.md

 ### TODO

-* Install and activate plugins if not installed
 * More intelligent handling of foreign keys
 * More intelligent handling of shortcodes
 * Relationships - deal with custom plugin meta tables